sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 return the proper `UserDetails`.

-Since you need to implement it based on your own domain, you can compose with the service responsible to get `MyLogin` instances, something like this:
+Since you need to implement it based on your own domain, you can compose with the service or repository responsible to get `MyLogin` instances, like this:

 ```java
 //